 To define if a keyword ranking movement is usual or not, AppTweak uses a new indicator: the anomaly score.
-To compute this score, the algorithm first fetches the app’s rankings on a given keyword during 14 days before Date 1 and analyses the rank movements.
-This gives an idea of the volatility of the app’s rankings on the given keywords.
+To compute this score, the algorithm fetches the app’s rankings on a given keyword for 14 days before the selected date and analyses its rank movements over that range.
+This gives an idea of the volatility of the app’s rankings on the given keyword.

 Each movement is given a weight taking both rank difference and rank level into account.
 The higher the rank difference, the higher the weight (i.e. a jump from 25 to 15 has more weight than a jump from 20 to 15).
 The higher the rank level, the higher the weight (i.e. a jump from 10 to 5 has more weight than a jump from 20 to 15).

-The algorithm then compares these weights with the weights of the movements detected between Date 1 and Date 2.
-If the latter is above the average calculated over those last 14 days, the movement is flagged as unusual and given an anomaly score.
+The algorithm then compares these movements with the ranking movements of the app over the last 14 days.
+If they are above the average calculated over those last 14 days, the movement is flagged as unusual and given an anomaly score.
 The higher the anomaly score, the higher the magnitude of the movement and rank level.

-In the results, AppTweak also shows the ranking movement, which is the number of ranks the app gained or lost on a keyword between Date 1 and Date 2.
+AppTweak also shows the ranking movement, which is the number of ranks the app gained or lost on a keyword.
 If the app starts to rank on a keyword, the tag “in” is used.
 If the app has stopped ranking on a word, the tab “out” is used.
-Finally, the column “Ranking” shows the app’s rank on Date 1 vs. its rank on Date 2.
+Finally, the column “Ranking” shows the app’s rank on the selected date vs. its rank the day before.

 Start your keyword monitoring

-By now, you’re probably anxious to discover the feature and we’re excited to hear your feedback!
-You can check which latest releases had the best impact on your app’s organic visibility, or if there is any keyword you dropped out and that really affected your app’s rankings.
+By now, you’re probably anxious to discover this amazing tool and we’re excited to hear your feedback!
+You can check which latest releases had the best impact on your app’s organic visibility, or if there is any keyword you dropped out on and that really affected your app’s rankings.
 Don’t forget to have a look at your competitors’ releases.
 What new keywords are they targeting?
 Is there any interesting shift of strategy to know about?
 See for yourself right away!